SENSAAS/sensaas/README.md

 	meta-sensaas.py molecules-target.sdf molecules-source.sdf -s mean

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt.
 The option '-s mean' is interesting to favor source molecules that have the same size of the Target.
+More about [Options](https://github.com/SENSAAS/sensaas/blob/main/docs/index.rst#fitness-scores)

 **2. Finding alternate alignments and Clustering**